 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 Of course paying someone to repair your tire isn’t the only option.
-You can easily plug your tire yourself with a simple kit and save money as well as time!
+You can easily plug your own tires yourself (if they have some small punctures) with a simple kit and save money as well as time!

 I personally use this method as it also allows me to extend the life of my tire as most places won’t patch a tire if the tread is too low or if they feel that the nail (or other item) that is in the tire is in an odd spot or too close to the sidewall.